creativescala/krop/docs/src/pages/routes/paths.md

 ## Capturing Path Segments

-Use a @:api(krop.route.Param) to capture part of the path for use by the handler.
+Use a @:api(krop.route.Param) to capture part of the path for later use by the handler.
 For example

 ```scala mdoc:silent